InfernalGhost/segmentation-tool/README.md

 ## Overview

 This tool is designed to automatically segment text files into excerpts of approximately equal length.
 It provides fine-grained control over the minimum and maximum size of each excerpt, while preserving paragraph boundaries and avoiding paragraph splits.
+It also provides control over the number of excerpts to be extracted.
+The excerpts are extracted from different parts of the text, evenly distributed throughout.
+For example, if 10 excerpts are generated, they are sampled from roughly 0%, 10%, 20%, … up to 90% of the text.

 The segmentation process is fully automated and operates over a directory of input text files.